San Francisco to Malibu Beach

 She was smaller than I remembered her.
 Completed in 1937 she represents an era of style and elegance, sadly gone and never to return.
 The tour around her was very interesting and well worth our joint entrance fee of $43.90 (senior’s ticket price – sometimes it pays to get old).
 The engine rooms were as quiet as the grave; we were the only people down there.
 It was hard to believe that all those years ago this would have been a very hot, noisy and busy place to be, the heart of a living, steaming, growling beast.

-After completing our look over her we bought a coffee and cake during which I managed to spill my remaining coffee over a clean pair of trousers leaving me wondering which of us had fared the best since we last met, and I had to conclude that we were both a bit rusty and flaky after so long but at least they can rub her down, give her fresh coats of paint and replace worn out bits, which is more than can be said for me.
+After completing our look over her we bought a coffee and cake in the onboard cafe, during which I managed to spill my remaining coffee over a clean pair of trousers leaving me wondering which of us had fared the best since we last met, and I had to conclude that we were both a bit rusty and flaky after so long but at least they can rub her down, give her fresh coats of paint and replace worn out bits, which is more than can be said for me.

 Our target time for leaving Long Beach was 15:00 as we had a long journey back involving three buses and two trains.
-When we left we hit the rush hour; traffic jams galore and noisy individuals who just had to make loud mobile phone calls about absolutely nothing, apart that is from the young lady who was obviously being dumped by her boyfriend by phone, all rather embarrassing in a public place.
+When we left we hit the rush hour; traffic jams galore and noisy individuals who just had to make loud mobile phone calls about absolutely nothing, apart that is from the young lady sat opposite us who was obviously being dumped by her boyfriend by phone, all rather embarrassing in a public place.
 It seems the smaller the phones become, the bigger the mouth that's needed to operate it.

 We arrived back at the RV at about 19:00, having been out for almost 12 hours.
 It had been a long hard day, but we had achieved so much and now find ourselves even further ahead of our planned schedule.